lkennxyz/podcast-blog/src/pages/blog/2021-02-01-four-men-and-a-dwarf.md

 title: Four Men and a Dwarf
 date: 2021-02-01T20:21:30.609Z
 description: >+
-  DM Fraser commissioned art of the group from the wonderful [@pokepaws](https://twitter.com/pokepaws) as a Christmas gift to the group, so here are our intrepid adventurers!
+  DM Fraser commissioned art of the group from the wonderful <a href="https://twitter.com/pokepaws">@pokepaws</a> as a Christmas gift to the group, so here are our intrepid adventurers!

 audioPost: false
 tags: